Flux159/usockets/README.md

 TODO:
 ---
-- Documentation
+- Documentation - what APIs to use server side vs client side (point to socket.io docs for standard apis)
+- Write docs on node version support, browser support
 - Testing
-- Automated test/build process for publishing new versions
+- Automated test/build process for publishing new versions - specifically babel & webpack dists (also will probably need older node version dists)
 - Cleanup

 LICENSE